Al taught English at home and overseas all his working life. He is saddened by the results-based education system of today.

 You will need to keep trying and recover from setbacks.
 A problem child may not respond to the first talk you give him/her after class.
-(He/she might, but you have to be prepared for no effect at all).
 Keep going.
-Try other approaches.
-Don’t give up on the child.
+See your goal as one of long-term, permanent change, rather than just a quick fix.
+Children can change but in some cases, it takes just that little bit longer.

 A lot is asked of your time.
 Make sure you have the stamina to keep up with the demands of the job.
 (Some may argue that you can never keep up with the demands, but that is another article).

-You will need to prepare all your lessons, go to meetings – often two or three a week, conduct an ASA (after school activity) and, of course, teach 30 or more lessons per week (approximately).
+You will need to prepare all your lessons, go to meetings – often two or three a week, conduct an ASA (after school activity) and, of course, teach 30 or more lessons per week.

 If you don’t believe in what you are teaching you cannot expect your students to either.
 You should teach with a real love for your subject and give the impression that you can’t imagine doing anything else.